 A BDR is a register of people who are prohibited by current legislation from purchasing packaged (takeaway) liquor from some or all licensed premises in Western Australia.
-The BDR is maintained by the Department of Local Government, Sport and Cultural Industries and information held within the register is subject to the department’s information security and privacy protocols and will only be released in accordance with relevant provisions of the Liquor Control Act 1988 or other relevant and applicable legislation.
+The BDR is maintained by the Department of Local Government, Sport and Cultural Industries (DLGSC) and information held within the register is subject to the DLGSC’s information security and privacy protocols and will only be released in accordance with relevant provisions of the Liquor Control Act 1988 (the Act) or other relevant and applicable legislation.

-A trial of a BDR will be conducted across the Pilbara region of Western Australia and will operate for an initial period of 2 years.
-The trial is intended to prove the technical delivery and effectiveness of the BDR across the Pilbara region and provide evidence of the longer term potential of the system to complement or replace other strategies to reduce alcohol related harm such as population based liquor restrictions.
+Trials of the BDR in the Pilbara and Kimberley will be operating for an initial period of 2 years.
+The trials are intended to prove the technical delivery and effectiveness of the BDR and provide evidence of the longer term potential of the system to complement or replace other strategies to reduce alcohol related harm such as population based liquor restrictions.

 The BDR is a significant new initiative intended to target problem drinkers more effectively by reducing their access to takeaway liquor.

 The trial of the BDR is an initiative that has the broad support of the State Government and the liquor industry and will be conducted on a voluntary basis.
-For the trial to be effective it is important that licensees that sell packaged liquor in the Pilbara region participate fully in the trial and that the operation and conduct of the BDR is in accordance with this policy and other guidance material provided by the department from time to time.
+For the trial to be effective it is important that licensees that sell packaged liquor in the relevant regions participate fully in the trial and that the operation and conduct of the BDR is in accordance with this policy and other guidance material provided by DLGSC from time to time.

-The BDR is essentially a simple tool that is used to alert retail staff when someone is on the BDR and is not permitted to be served packaged liquor for consumption off the licensed premises.
-The system works by comparing information from scanned identification documents that are held on the BDR, and retail staff will get an immediate indication if that person is on the BDR or that the sale can proceed.
+The BDR is essentially a simple tool that is used to alert retail staff when someone is on the BDR and is not permitted to be served packaged liquor for consumption offsite from the licensed premises.
+The system works by comparing information from scanned identification documents to data held on the BDR, and retail staff will get an immediate indication if a customer is on the BDR or that the sale can proceed.

 This policy does not apply to the sale of packaged liquor to seafarers from overseas cargo ships berthed in Port Hedland who are transported to the local shopping centre by the Seafarers Centre, Port Hedland or its agent.

-The department will be making onsite training and information available to all impacted licensees.
-The department will also provide necessary manuals and information documentation as well as a dedicated helpline that will operate 7 days a week, and a BDR email and help facility will also be provided.
+DLGSC has provided onsite training and information available to all impacted licensees.
+DLGSC will also provide necessary manuals and information documentation as well as a dedicated helpline that will operate 7 days a week, and a BDR email and help facility will also be provided.

-The department has invested in the trial of the BDR and will be providing extensive support to licensees during the period of the trial.
-As a minimum the department will:
+The DLGSC will provide support to licensees during the period of the trial.
+As a minimum DLGSC will:

-It is expected and anticipated that licensees will participate and collaborate with the department and other stakeholders during the period of the trail.
+It is expected and anticipated that licensees in the relevant regions will participate and collaborate with DLGSC and other stakeholders during the period of the trial.
 As a minimum: